** Online counselling offered**

 I do offer concession fees where I can.
 At present these are being offered to NHS workers.

-I am registered with the BACP and so adhere and work within the Ethical Framework for Good Practice in Counselling and Psychology.
+I am a registered member with the BACP and so adhere and work within the Ethical Framework for Good Practice in Counselling and Psychology.
 This includes confidentiality.